 “Charming” is an overused word in the travel world, but it’s an apt description of Whitefish, which blends the best elements of big cities, like a walkable downtown and high-quality bars and restaurants, with the laid-back, uncluttered vibe (and cheap baked goods!) of smaller communities.

 Note: If you’re looking for lodging in the area, scroll to the end of the article for some recommended Whitefish, Montana accommodations.
+We also have a section on other towns near Glacier NP, including Polebridge, Columbia Falls, and Kalispell.

 Getting to Whitefish, Montana